Torxgewinde/BrowserBox/README.md

 # BrowserBox
-Do you want Firefox preconfigured for privacy and security?
-Then this is for you!
+BrowserBox is a Browser in a virtual machine.

 Installs and runs Firefox Browser inside a VM automatically and unattended.
 One command is sufficient to build the VM.
+Having the browser in a VM, isolates it from the host for security and privacy.

  - Based on Debian, OpenBox and LightDM
  - Firefox-ESR